-The applicant proposed a 77-lot subdivision (Wheeler Farms) in the City of Oregon City for the future construction of single-family detached residential homes.
+This is an application for an Annexation, Zone Change to R-6 and a 28-lot Subdivision (Lindsay Anne Estates Too) in the City of Oregon City for the future construction of single-family detached residential homes.
+This report is limited to the analysis of the subdivision and zone change.
+A separate report will analyze the annexation for compliance with the Oregon City Municipal Code.
 The project includes the necessary streets, sidewalks, services, utilities, and other needed public improvements to support the project.

-The essential components of this application include:
+The essential components of this subdivision are: